 In Conclusion…

-In my case, video tutorials are my preferred way, but that doesn’t mean you have to agree with me.
+Most coders have their preferred way to learn, but that doesn’t mean you have to agree with them.
 Every way has its pros and cons, and you’re welcome to make up your own mind on which is best for you.
 There’s no right or wrong answer.